tingshan2859880/Operations-Research-Applications/README.md

 After simple data preprocessing, we divide the products into three scenarios with K-means considering 4 characteristics: popular (cluster 0), common (cluster 2), and unpopular (cluster 1).
 The ratio of each kind: 0.22, 0.26, and 0.52, respectively.

 ![cluster](img/cluster.png)
-Then we use ARIMA and linear regression to estimate the demand distribution in each scenario and period  considering different discount rate.
+Then we use ARIMA and linear regression to estimate the demand distribution in each scenario and period considering the different discount rates.
-Demand probability distribution of each sceario 𝜔 and period 𝑡.
+Demand probability distribution of each scenario 𝜔 and period 𝑡.

 ![cluster](img/Demand_distribution.png)
-The below image presents a brief interview about average demand in each scenario.
-The result of all scenarios have a similar tendency.
+The below image presents a brief interview about the average demand in each scenario.
+The result of all scenarios has a similar tendency.
 When the discount rate is higher, the demand is lower.
-Moreover, compared to a common or unpopular one, popular has highest average demand in each discount rate.
+Moreover, compared to a common or unpopular one, popular has the highest average demand in each discount rate.

 ![cluster](img/3_demand.png)